 The problem shared by their ilk was a fear of “material culture,” the belief that history is solely about ideas, their rise and fall, and the difficulty of coping with the physical detritus from those ideas.
 Using maps to illustrate battles of the Civil War may have been as far as Statler and Gilfillan were prepared to go.
 My presentation was, in fact, almost exclusively focussed on the physical manifestation of the 19th century movement known as the Social Gospel: church buildings invented as the movement’s delivery system; what I contend is a unique American contribution to the history of religious architecture—a pretty bold statement I can back up.

 Asbury United Methodist Church is Agincourt’s contribution to the Social Gospel movement, a building I designed one night while watching T.V.—sketched on the back of a U.S. West envelope—and developed during the next few days.
-And while I can explain why this a characteristic Akron-Auditorium church (the Social Gospel’s “delivery system”), I’ll probably do a disservice to the movement it represents.
+And while I can explain why this a characteristic Akron-Auditorium church (the Social Gospel’s “delivery system”), I’ll surely do a disservice to the movement it represents.

-The Gospel emerged during a period of national angst and anguish—a period not unlike our own—and tonight I’m moved to wonder how those conditions are manifest in my town of Agincourt, and the Gospel will have morphed to address them.
+The Gospel emerged during a period of national angst and anguish—a period not unlike our own—and tonight I’m moved to wonder how those conditions are manifest in my town of Agincourt, and how the Gospel will have morphed to address them.

 Stay tuned for Part II,